Title

 General professional partnerships are exempt from income tax, with individual partners liable for taxes on their distributive shares, while income payments for professional services are also not subject to withholding tax, provided certain conditions are met.

-The net income of the partnership shall be computed in the same manner as a corporation for purposes of determining the distributive share of the partners.
+For computing distributive share of the partners, the net income of the partnership shall be computed in the same manner as a corporation.

-A General Professional Partnership is defined as partnerships formed by persons for the sole purpose of exercising their common profession and not derived from engaging in any trade or business.
+A partnership formed by persons for the sole purpose of exercising their common profession, where no part of the income is derived from engaging in any trade or business.

 Analyze Cases Smarter, Faster